murrayju/artifactory-rest-api/README.md

-# Artifactory API
+# Artifactory REST API
-The Artifactory API module provides you a friendly way of interacting with [Artifactory REST API](http://www.jfrog.com/confluence/display/RTF/Artifactory+REST+API)
+The `ArtifactoryApi` class provides you with a friendly way of interacting with the [Artifactory REST API](http://www.jfrog.com/confluence/display/RTF/Artifactory+REST+API).
+Supports both v3 and v4 APIs where possible.

 ## Authentication
 You need to provide basic http credentials when creating a new instance.
 Just provide username:password in base 64.